 For instructions on how to secure each of the above MFA controls, refer to this document from the Australian Signals Directorate.

-How to be compliant with the Essential Eight Multi-Factor Authentication control
+How to be Compliant with the MFA Control

 All remote devices must be secured with multiple layers of authentication.
 This is especially important in the current workforce model which has been forced to conform to remote work.